10 Unbelievable Vacations for Foodies

 A tru gastronome’s ideal getaway is to the Big Easy.
 Cajun and Creole cuisine make New Orleans a unique dining destination and at The New Orleans School of Cooking local expert chefs share their recipes with you.
 Set in a 19th-century molasses warehouse, the school also features a general store so you can take home some of the special ingredients and sauces.
 Jambalaya, gumbo, pralines–you’ll learn all the greatest dishes here and a bit of history and culture as you go.
 Classes are two to two-and-a-half hours centered around lunch or mid-afternoon and feature three to four menu items.
 Plenty of sampling to go around and drinks are included while you watch.

-Hidden Hanoi which offers morning classes with different menus each day so you can go the whole week.
+Vietnam is a cultural jewel of Southeast Asia and the cuisine won’t disappoint any gourmet on vacation.
+The long coastline means seafood is prominent, and the colonial history puts a bit of French into the menu.
+In a region of rice and noodles you still find great bread.
+A fine choice of cooking school is Hidden Hanoi which offers morning classes with different menus each day so you can go the whole week.
 Groups are small and the garden setting really lives up to the name.
 Learn to make the healthy Vietnamese fresh spring rolls, bun cha, a marvelous bowl of pho, or banana flower salad.
 If you are intimidated by fish sauce, this course will change your heart.
 They also offer walking tours (a market trip can be combined with the cooking class) and language instruction.
 (Photo by Kevin Revolinski)

 Culinary Sensualism in Spain